milesgranger/gilknocker/README.md

 This works by spawning a thread which, at regular intervals, re-acquires the GIL and checks how long it took for the GIL to answer.

-Note, the `polling_interval_micros` and `sampling_interval_micros` are configurable.
-The lower the value, the more accurate the metric, but will be more likely to slow your program down.. because it will play a larger role in competing for the GIL's attention.
+Note, the `polling_interval_micros`, `sampling_interval_micros`, and `sleeping_interval_micros`
+are configurable.

+- `polling_interval_micros`
+  - How frequently to re-acquire the GIL and measure how long it took to acquire.
+The more frequent, the more likely the contention metric will represent accurate GIL contention.
+A good value for this is 1-1000.

+- `sampling_interval_micros`
+  - How _long_ to run the polling routine.
+If this is 1ms, then for 1ms it will try to re-acquire the GIL at `polling_interval_micros` frequency.
+Defaults to 10x `sampling_interval_micros`

+- `sleeping_interval_micros`
+  - How long to sleep between sampling routines.
+Defaults to 100x `polling_interval_micros`

 ### Use